daveredrum/Text2Tex/README.md

 We provide `scripts/normalize_mesh.py` and `scripts/rotate_mesh.py` to make the mesh preprocessing easy for you.

+If you already have a normalized mesh but haven't parameterized it yet, please use `scripts/parameterize_mesh.py` to generate the UV map.

+> NOTE: we expect the mesh to be triangulated.

 A mesh ready for next steps should look like this:

 <p align="center"><img src="docs/static/img/preprocessed.jpg" width="50%"/></p>